Axis Integrated Mental Health logo

 About PTSD

 Trauma can leave lasting effects on your mental health when left untreated, and about 5% of adults in the United States have post-traumatic stress disorder (PTSD).
-At Axis Integrated Mental Health in Louisville and Aurora, Colorado, the compassionate mental health team diagnoses and provides highly effective treatments for PTSD and other mental health concerns.
+At Axis Integrated Mental Health in Boulder, Denver, and Westminster, Colorado, the compassionate mental health team diagnoses and provides highly effective treatments for PTSD and other mental health concerns.
 Schedule an in-person or telehealth evaluation by phone or request one online today.

 PTSD Q&A